liurui-software/ojr/docs/semconv/relational-database.md

 |--------------|--------|-----------------------------|------------------------------------------------------------|-------------------|
 | `sql_id`     | string | The sql statement id.       | `A758H`                                                    | Required          |
 | `sql_text`   | string | The text of sql statement.  | `select count(*) from gv$instance where status$ = 'OPEN'`  | Recommended       |

+**Notes:** This metric should be restricted for time series databases which do not support high cardinality.

 ### Metric: `db.lock.count`
 This metric is [recommended](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/metric-requirement-level.md#recommended).